 - Total number of valence electrons in chlorine = 7

 ∴ Total number of valence electrons available for the NH2Cl Lewis structure = 5 + 1(2) + 7 = 14 valence electrons [∴ NH2Cl molecule has 1 nitrogen, 2 hydrogen and 1 chlorine atom]

 2. Find the least electronegative atom and place it at center

 The more electropositive element is preferred for holding the position of the central region in the lewis diagram.
-Let’s take a look, which should be the central atom for the NH2Cl lewis structure.
+Let’s take a look, at which should be the central atom for the NH2Cl lewis structure.

-The hydrogen can never be the central atom since it can form a maximum of one covalent bond.
+Hydrogen can never be the central atom since it can form a maximum of one covalent bond.
 So, among nitrogen and chlorine, look at their electronegativity value.